Cfee2000/media-streams/node/dialogflow-integration/README.md

 An Express app that responds with TwiML to `<Connect>` to a MediaStream and connect it with a specified [Dialogflow](https://dialogflow.com/).

+**Note: This version is in-progress.
+It includes a prototype for DialogFlow CX in the spirit of the implementation that was done for DialogFlow ES.
+The .ENV example gives you a template for following the CX pattern for specifiying a DialogFlow Agent, Project, etc. There are 2 additional files that are intended to replicate dialogflow-utils.js and server.js but for the CX implementation, so they have a "-cx" naming convention.
+You'll need to download the google credential file for CX similar to what is noted in the "Prerequsites" section below and then reference that credentials file in the .env file.
+Lastly, note the endpoint for the phone number webhook will route to "/stream" and not "/twiml" **

 ## Prerequisites

-* Setup a [Dialogflow Agent](https://cloud.google.com/dialogflow/docs/agents-overview) and make note of the Google Project ID
+- Setup a [Dialogflow Agent](https://cloud.google.com/dialogflow/docs/agents-overview) and make note of the Google Project ID
-* Download your [Google Credentials](https://cloud.google.com/docs/authentication/getting-started) (that has access to your Dialogflow project) to a file named `google_creds.json` store that in the root of this folder.
+- Download your [Google Credentials](https://cloud.google.com/docs/authentication/getting-started) (that has access to your Dialogflow project) to a file named `google_creds.json` store that in the root of this folder.
-* Optional: Setup and Configure the **gcloud** command line tool so that you can deploy to [Google AppEngine](https://cloud.google.com/sdk/gcloud/reference/app)
+- Optional: Setup and Configure the **gcloud** command line tool so that you can deploy to [Google AppEngine](https://cloud.google.com/sdk/gcloud/reference/app)

 ## Installation